Have you ever wondered what you’d see if your elevator kept going down? Down past the ground? Down 21 stories below the earth’s surface?

-The 25 minute wheelchair accessible Short Tour starts at the awe-inspiring Chapel of the Ages cavern.
-As you learn the history of the Caverns, you’ll also see amazing and rare crystals.
-Or, for a more active adventure, the 2+ hour off trail guided Explorers Tour goes deep into the Caverns to experience rarely seen areas.
+The 25-minute wheelchair accessible Short Tour starts at the awe-inspiring Chapel of the Ages cavern.
+As you learn the history of the Caverns, you'll also see amazing and rare crystals.
+Or, for a more active adventure, the 2-plus hour off-trail guided Explorers Tour goes deep into the Caverns to experience rarely seen areas.

 The Grand Canyon Cavern provides rooming at The Caverns Inn and offers campgrounds, both close to the caverns' entrance.